 Bonita Jennings, Noah Cline, and Zander Rule.

-To read Ms. Gilley's request from donorschoose.org, visit the link below.
+To read Ms. Gilley's request from donorschoose.org.
 Learn how you can receive resources for your classroom projects.

 The South Central Ohio Educational Service Center (SCOESC) located in New Boston, provides support and services to educators, students, and parents in Scioto and other neighboring counties.
 Two services provided by the ESC include a preschool intervention program and programs for students diagnosed with multiple disability , MD classrooms.
 West currently has two MD classes in both the middle and elementary school, one MD class at the high school, and a preschool class at the elementary.
 These classes are just five of the twenty-three different MD cooperative classrooms supported by the ESC in Scioto County.